 Online Doctor of Education (EdD) Programs in Illinois

-Illinois is home to five schools that offer Doctor of Education programs online.
-Concordia University Chicago, Governors State University, Northern Illinois University, The Chicago School of Professional Psychology, and University of Illinois all have EdDs students can pursue through online study, making few or no visits to campus.
+Illinois is home to six schools that offer Doctor of Education programs online.
+Bradley University, Concordia University Chicago, Governors State University, Northern Illinois University, The Chicago School of Professional Psychology, and University of Illinois all have EdDs students can pursue through online study, making few or no visits to campus.
 A total of eight online EdD programs are available through these institutions, in specializations such as Educational Leadership, Early Childhood Education, Higher Education Administration, K-12 Education Learning and Technology, Organizational Leadership, Human Resource Development, and more.